 • Hormonal fluctuations: “Hormonal changes during pregnancy can exacerbate mood disorders, anxiety, and depression, which are often comorbid with eating disorders,” Eyvazzadeh says.

 • Focus on food and nutrition: “The increased emphasis on dietary intake and nutritional monitoring during pregnancy can trigger obsessive behaviors or lead to relapse in those recovering from restrictive or binge-purge eating patterns,” Eyvazzadeh says.
+This can also lead to what's often referred to as "pregorexia"

 Another often overlooked obstacle for many birthing people is “morning sickness;” a common symptom I personally found can occur at any time of day.
 “Eighty percent of women will deal with some form of nausea during pregnancy, which can make eating enough a challenge,” Curran says.
 She goes on to explain that even if you’re eating less for non-disordered reasons—i.e., out of a desire to avoid nausea rather than any eating disorder impulses—undereating can trigger pathways in the brain that lead to further restriction and other disordered behaviors.